ssanathkumar-dev/smart-campus-navigation/daily_log.md

 *  Began planning for the next phase of the project: collecting Points of Interest (POIs).

-### October 12, 2025
+### October 11, 2025
-*  Began planning for the next phase of the project: collecting Points of Interest (POIs).

-*  Defined the structural requirements for handling indoor (floor-wise) navigation data.

-*  Finalized that the primary POI objects in campusData will now include a floorPlans object to store interior map details.

-*  The floorPlans structure was set up to include the imageUrl and pixel mapDimensions for each floor.

-*  Confirmed that all internal room coordinates must be recorded relative to their respective floor plan images.

-*  Began updating the data structure in js/map_data.js for the first target building
+* Successfully acquired high-resolution, **floor-wise images** for all targeted main campus buildings (e.g., MBA/MCA Block, Library, Ayurveda Building).

+* Confirmed that these images were obtained from **Gururaj Sir of the Civil Department**, ensuring data accuracy for internal layouts.

+* The acquired floor plan imagery is a critical milestone for implementing the **internal (indoor) navigation** map layers.

-*  Identified the need to write a primary JavaScript function to dynamically switch the Leaflet map's layers and bounds to display the internal floor plans.
+* Began planning the necessary updates to the `campusData` structure to support the new floor layers and internal mapping feature.

-*  Began planning the necessary data structures for localized A* pathfinding within each floor (floorGraph).
+* Confirmed that the external POI coordinate data already collected aligns correctly with the main campus map's path network.